Putting Flat $\Lambda$CDM In The (Redshift) Bin

 Given the difficulties with conventional techniques, here we resort to mocks that allow us to generate a large number of best fits that are \textit{statistically consistent (by construction) with no evolution of cosmological parameters}.
-We make direct comparison between best fits from mocks and observed data \textit{in the same redshift range with the same data quality}.
+We make direct comparison between best fits from mocks and observed data \textit{in the same redshift range with the same data points and errors}.
 This allows us to rank mock best fits of $H_0$ and $\Omega_m$ in descending and ascending order, respectively, and identify the percentile where observed data best fits appear.
 This gives us a probability for finding similar best fits \textit{assuming no evolution in the sample}.
 Note, just as the shape of a PDF of heights of children in a class is irrelevant in such an exercise, the same logic also applies here. {Bluntly put, elementary school teachers can assign a percentile to the height of a student without necessarily understanding the concept of a PDF.}